michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0142.md

 ### Definition
 - adj: serving or intended to coerce
 ### Family
+- coercive: coercively+
-coercive: coercively+;coerce: coerced, coerces, coercing, coercion, coercive;coerced: uncoerced;coercion: coercions
+- coerce: coerced, coerces, coercing, coercion, coercive
+- coerced: uncoerced
+- coercion: coercions
 ### Examples
 - That this might be less a comedy and more a peep into how coercive control operates isn’t dwelled upon in these articles.
 - "The aim of coercive orders is to encourage compliance," the report said.